Born-to-explore/Exif-Scrubber/README.md

 Additionally,
 Program can be passed a folder and it will recursively wipe every photo in the folder and sub folders

+TODO: Added ability to recursively wipe all photos
+TODO: Set up website html and css / figure out web server generation and connection to python code